transferwise/tw-tkms/docs/database_statistics_bias.md

 ## Manual intervention

+### Manual analyze

-When `Tkms` tables have accumulated lots of records and sequential scans get executed and we already have an incident, then running `ANALYZE` on `tw-tkms` tables will allow to overcome and recover the situation.
+When `Tkms` tables have accumulated lots of records and sequential scans get executed, and we already have an incident, then running `ANALYZE` on `tw-tkms` tables will allow to overcome and recover from the situation.
+Even when we advised against running `ANALYZE` above, then this time, the table has lots of records, so that `ANALYZE` will produce us suitable statistics.

-## Configuration change
+### Configuration change

 The only query not covered by an index hint, is `DELETE` query for MariaDb.